silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 Overview
 ---

 In this project, I utilized an `Extended Kalman Filter` and  `Sensor Fusion`  to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-The project involved utilzing lidar data (Point Cloud) for position and radar data (doppler) for radial velocity.
+The project involved utilzing lidar data (Point Cloud) for position and radar data (Doppler) for radial velocity.
 Sensor Fusion was utilized to accurately predict where the pedestrian on a bicycle is obtaining RMSE values that are lower than the tolerance outlined in the project [rubric](https://review.udacity.com/#!/rubrics/748/view).

 <p align="center">
 <img width="600" height="350" src="https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%205%20-%20Extended%20Kalman%20Filter/img/overview.jpeg"